Psychometric Testing

 The assessment provides a rich source of information about an individual's achievement skills, allowing the assessment of problem-solving ability by evaluating processing skills.
 This enables curriculum and intervention decisions to be made with confidence.
 Testing also allows a direct comparison of an individual's intellectual capabilities with his/her academic performance.

-• Attentional Testing
+• Attention Testing

 Attention is a vital component of the learning process, and different types of attentional difficulties have different implications for learning and intervention strategies.

-Executive function skills are the mental processes that enable us to plan, focus attention, remember instructions, and juggle multiple tasks successfully.
+Executive Function skills are the mental processes that enable us to plan, focus attention, remember instructions, and juggle multiple tasks successfully.

 Our clinicians select from a range of available tests to provide a comprehensive evaluation of different aspacts of attentional and exceutive functioning.